nigelcharman/ombfw-videos/updating-omb-status-video/script.md

 You'll also need to be a member of the Weed Management Aotearoa NZ project on iNaturalist if you're not already.

-Open iNaturalist.org/projects/weed-management-aotearoa-nz, then click on "Yes, I want to join".
+Open the link shown and then click on "Yes, I want to join".

+The links in this video are also listed at ombfree.nz/maps.

 ---